Combined oral contraceptive pill- first prescription

 Non-invasive method.

 Menses tend to become regular, lighter and less painful.
-The COC pill has been shown to have similar efficacy to mefenamic acid for menorrhagia, and there is weak evidence for it as a treatment of dysmenorrhoea5 6 .
+The COC pill has been shown to have similar efficacy to mefenamic acid for menorrhagia, and is also used as treatment for dysmenorrhoea.45

 Running packets together allows control of timing of menses for events such as holidays, exams and sporting competitions.

-It may help symptoms of premenstrual syndrome (PMS).
-Trials are ongoing, particularly for those pills containing drospirenone which claim efficacy for this condition8 9 .
+It may help symptoms of premenstrual syndrome (PMS), particularly for those pills containing drospirenone.7

-The COC pill has been shown to reduce the risk of ovarian, endometrial and colorectal cancer10 .
+The COC pill has been shown to reduce the risk of ovarian, endometrial and colorectal cancer.
 The risk reduction is most significant for ovarian cancer.
-For every five years of use, there is a 20% reduction in the risk of ovarian cancer, and after 15 years of use a woman's risk is half that of a woman who has never taken the pill11 .
-(There is currently insufficient evidence to support or advise against the use of the COC pill for the primary prevention of ovarian cancer12 .)
+For every five years of use, there is a 20% reduction in the risk of ovarian cancer, and after 15 years of use a woman's risk is half that of a woman who has never taken the pill.
+This benefit persists for 30 years after the pill is stopped.
+It is not however currently recommended that the pill be used for the primary prevention of ovarian cancer if not being used for any other reason.

 Disadvantages